mysteryson34/rpi3-gaps/README.md

 		cp /etc/i3/config ~/.i3/config

+Edit the config file to include these lines:

+		for_window [class="^.*"] border pixel 0

+		gaps inner 20
+		gaps outer 20

 At this point, i3-gaps is installed.
 Everything from here on is in regards to my own personal method of customizing the user interface.